Roy Drusky

-Roy Frank Drusky, Jr. (June 22, 1930 – September 23, 2004) was an American country music singer, songwriter, producer, actor and disc jockey popular from the 1960s through the early 1970s.
+Roy Frank Drusky, Jr. (June 22, 1930 – September 23, 2004) was an American country music singer and songwriter popular from the 1960s through the early 1970s.
 Known for his baritone voice, he was known for incorporating the Nashville sound and for being one of the first artists to record a song written by Kris Kristofferson ("Jody and the Kid").
-His highest-charting single was the No. 1 "Yes, Mr. Peters", a duet with Priscilla Mitchell.
+His highest-charting single was the number-one "Yes, Mr. Peters", a duet with Priscilla Mitchell.

 Biography

 Early life and career

 Drusky was born in 1930 in Atlanta, Georgia, United States.
-His mother, a church organist, had tried for years to get her son into music as a child, but he was focused more on sports, allegedly declining a contract with the Cleveland Indians, then beginning his music career in the early 1950s performing on a Decatur, Georgia radio station.
+His mother, a church organist, had tried for years to get her son into music as a child, but he was focused more on sports, allegedly declining a contract with the Cleveland Indians, then beginning his music career in the early 1950s performing on a Decatur, Georgia, radio station.
 He began singing while in the US Navy during the 1940s, and later attended Emory University and studied veterinary medicine.
 During this time, he also played country music with a group he founded, the Southern Ranch Boys.

 Drusky also worked as a disc jockey.
 In 1953, he signed with Starday Records; the first single he released was called "Such a Fool".
 That same year, he joined the Grand Ole Opry.
-A couple of years later, he recorded for Columbia Records, but none of his work gained much success.
+A few years later, he recorded for Columbia Records, but none of his work gained much success.

 Work as a songwriter

 Faron Young, a well-known country singer, helped Drusky's career by recording his songs.
-Two songs he wrote, "Alone With You" and "Country Girl", Young turned into No. 1 country hits.
+Two songs he wrote, "Alone With You" and "Country Girl", Young turned into number-one country hits.
 After that, Drusky moved on to Decca Records.
 He also wrote "Anymore", which charted for Teresa Brewer in 1960.